CadenzaProject/cadenzaproject.github.io/docs/cadenza2/cc2_lyrics.md

 1. Performer: includes _articulation_, _voice quality_ and _diction_.
 2. Music-to-singer balance: includes _music genre_, _song speed_ and _composition style_.
 3. Listener [[2]](#refs): includes _listener attention_ and _hearing ability_.
-4. Environmental: includes _acoustics of the location_, _proximity to performer_ and _use or abuse of amplification_.
+4. Environmental: includes _room acoustics_, _proximity to performer_ and _use or abuse of amplification_.

 As listeners are using headphones in our scenario, environmental factors are not included.

-From the first three factors, factors (1), (2) are addressed by including several samples with different singing and background accompaniment characteristics from open pop/rock datasets.
-In these datasets, one can find samples of music tracks where the background is not prominent and the singing style is more easily understandable.
+From the first three factors, (1) and(2) are addressed in the task by including samples with different singing styles and background accompaniment.
+For example, in the challenge datasets, one can find samples of music tracks where the background is not prominent and the singing style is more easily understandable.
 This is illustrated by the following example extracted from the training set from MUSDB18-HQ dataset:

 <ReactPlayer pip controls volume="0.25" width="300px" height="50px" url='/audios/cad2/pop_slow.mp3' />

-These datasets include tracks where the singing can be more difficult to understand, either because the background level is higher than the singing level and/or the singing is difficult to understand.
+The datasets also include tracks where the singing can be more difficult to understand, either because the background level is higher than the singing level and/or the singing is difficult to understand.
 The next example, also drawn from MUSDB18-HQ dataset, illustrates how the background accompaniment can mask the singing line, affecting the intelligibility.

 <ReactPlayer pip controls volume="0.25" width="300px" height="50px" url='/audios/cad2/rock_loud.mp3' />

-Factor (3) will be covered by us providing listeners' hearing characteristics as [Audiograms](../learning_resources/Hearing_impairment/edu_measuring_HI).
+Listener issues (factor 3) will be covered by us providing listeners' hearing characteristics as [Audiograms](../learning_resources/Hearing_impairment/edu_measuring_HI).

 Challenge entrants will be provided with appropriate music datasets and sets of audiograms for training, development and evaluation.

 ## Task overview

 Entrants will process part of a pop/rock track to increase the intelligibility with least loss of audio quality.
 Two metrics will guage the systems, one for quality _Q_ and the other for intelligibility _I_.
 The balance between the intelligibility and audio quality will be given by a randomly selected &alpha; (alpha) value between 0 (prioritise intelligibility) and 1 (prioritise audio quality).
 Thus the overall metric is &alpha;Q+[1-&alpha;]I.

+Figures 1-3 show how systems might prioritise different aspects.
+Figure 1 is as system that prioritises quality and performs poorly on intelligibility.
+Figure 2 is a system that prioritises intelligibility.
+We're looking for systems like Figure 3 that improve intelligibility while maintaining good quality.

 <figure id="fig1">
 <img width="350" src={useBaseUrl('/img/cad2/lowI_highQ.png')} />
 <figcaption>Figure 1, Simulation of a system focused only on Audio Quality.</figcaption>
 </figure>

-System that only focused on lyrics intelligibility will perform poorly on quality for high &alpha;
 <figure id="fig2">
 <img width="350" src={useBaseUrl('/img/cad2/highI_lowQ.png')} />
 <figcaption>Figure 2, Simulation of a system focused only on Lyrics Intelligibility.</figcaption>
 </figure>

-System that balance a qood audio quality with enhanced intelligibility will perform good for all &alpha;
 <figure id="fig3">
 <img width="350" src={useBaseUrl('/img/cad2/highI_highQ.png')} />
 <figcaption>Figure 3, Simulation of a system performing good for Quality and Intelligibility.</figcaption>